-Financial wellness in the time of the COVID-19 pandemic is something that many Americans are struggling with on a daily basis.
+Financial wellness is something that many Americans are struggling with on a daily basis.
 For military families, financial stress can take even more of a toll.
 According to a NFCC study, nearly 9 in 10 active service members worry about their personal finances.
-This problem should be tackled and addressed head on.
+This problem should be tackled and addressed head-on.
 At Hope For The Warriors, our goal is to help military families find hope during stressful times.
 Through our team of incredible resources, we are excited to share some of our tips on how you can cultivate financial wellness long term.

 Monitor Your Credit Score